GimmeKitties711/challenge_18-social_network_api_with_mongoose/README.md

 # Challenge 18: Social Network API with Mongoose

 ## Description
 Social media is a huge part of most people's lives.
 The systems that power the most popular sites have to store and manage an enormous amount of data efficiently.
 This project explores the technologies that connect users, friends, thoughts, and reactions with each other.
 You can use Insomnia to test the routes used to retrieve or change data.
-This project taught me how to use Mongoose to store and manipulate data, use schemas to build models, and connect to an Express server through Mongoose technologies.
+This project taught me how to use Mongoose to store and manipulate data, use schemas to build models, and connect to an Express server with the help of Mongoose.

 ## Table of Contents
 - [Description](#description)